akinori-ito/multido/README.md

 ## Usage

 ```
-Usage: multido [-sudo] hostfile command [ssh_options]
+Usage: multido [-- -sudo] hostfile command [ssh_options]
   hostfile: a file that contains the list of hostnames
             if hostfiles begins with =, the rest is regarded
             as a single hostname.
   command: command to be executed
   ssh_options: options to be used to the ssh command
-  -sudo:    execute the command as a superuser at the remote
+  -- -sudo:    execute the command as a superuser at the remote
             host using sudo command
 ```